gbv/coli-conc.gbv.de/en/coli-ana.md

 There are two reasons why a result can differ from previous results:

-1. The vz_day number analyzer was updated and the analysis of the given number has changed.
+1. The vc_day number analyzer was updated and the analysis of the given number has changed.
 2. There is a problem in the backend and the result comes from a database cache (that potentially contains old results).

 The database cache contains pre-analyzed numbers from the GVK union catalog and might not have used the current version of the number analyzer.

-##### Where do I find details to each Concept?
+##### Where do I find details to each DDC class?

 Details about each element of a built number are displayed on mouseover.